Central Florida Zoo & Botanical Gardens to Reopen to the Public on Wednesday, May 13

 PLEASE NOTE: The City of Sanford is continuing construction on West Seminole Boulevard at the Zoo’s entrance.
 The Zoo is reopening with modified operations.
 It will be accessible to guests from eastbound West Seminole Boulevard from Monroe Road, eastbound 17-92, or also Interstate 4.
 Guests will not be able to access the Zoo from westbound West Seminole Boulevard.
 While visiting, be mindful of possible detours and changes in traffic patterns.
 Construction will continue in the area near the Zoo’s entrance.

 Central Florida Zoo & Botanical Gardens is home to over 350 animals in Sanford, Florida.
 As a not-for-profit organization, it is also a leader in conservation.
-They provide experiences that excite and inspire actions on behalf of wildlife.
-More information is available at www.centralfloridazoo.org.
+They also provide experiences that excite and inspire actions on behalf of wildlife.
+More information is also available at www.centralfloridazoo.org.

 Want to learn even more about the Central Florida Zoo?
 Check it out here!